omni-us/jsonargparse/README.rst

     >>> cfg = parser.parse_args(['--list', 'paths.lst')  # Text file with paths
     >>> cfg = parser.parse_args(['--list', '-')          # List from stdin

+If :code:`nargs='+'` is given to :code:`add_argument` then a single list is generated including all paths in all lists provided.

 Comparison operators
 ====================